Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 Learn how else I use this same BBQ sauce in my Bacon Wrapped Meatloaf and Smoked BBQ Chicken Recipe.

-Similar to my obsession with Corned Beef Hash, I pretty much only eat pulled pork whenever I go to a BBQ restaurant.
-I don’t even know what it is about it, but golly is it delicious.
-Pork shoulder has plenty of fat on it to make this recipe loaded with flavor.
-Just like I always say, fat equals flavor.
+Like my obsession with Corned Beef Hash, I only eat pulled pork whenever I go to a BBQ restaurant.
+Pork shoulder has plenty of fat, making this recipe loaded with flavor.
+As I always say, fat equals flavor.

-Smoking obviously requires you to have a smoker and plenty of time to smoke it.
-I would suggest setting aside at least 10 hours of your day to properly prepare and smoke this pork shoulder.
+Smoking requires you to have a smoker and plenty of time to smoke it.
+I would suggest setting aside at least 10 hours of your day to prepare and smoke this pork shoulder properly.

 Difference Between a Pork Butt and a Pork Shoulder

-More often than not, pork shoulders seem to win the popularity contest in the grocery stores.
-It’s not that pork butts aren’t available; it just seems that pork shoulders are more common.
-While they both come from the same part of the big, there are a few differences.
+More often than not, pork shoulders seem to win the popularity contest in grocery stores.
+It’s not that pork butts aren’t available; it just appears that pork shoulders are more common.
+While they come from the same part of the big, there are a few differences.

 Best Wood for Smoked Pork Shoulder